ncoghlan/misc/notes/python3/questions_and_answers.rst

 Yes, its place as the natural successor to the already dominant Python 2 platform is now assured.
-Commercial support has long been available from multiple independent vendors, the majority of the core components from the Python 2 ecosystem are becoming available, and the combination of the Python 3.5 release and Python's uptake in the education and data analysis sectors provides assurance of a steady supply of both Python developers, and work for those developers (in IEEE's survey of programming languages, Python was 5th, trailing only the big 4 of Java, C, C++ and C#).
+Commercial support has long been available from multiple independent vendors, the vast majority of the core components from the Python 2 ecosystem are already available, and the combination of the Python 3.5+ releases and Python's uptake in the education and data analysis sectors provide assurance of a steady supply of both Python developers, and work for those developers (in the 2016 edition of IEEE's survey of programming languages, Python was 3rd, trailing only Java and C, overtaking C++ relative to its 2015 position, and both C++ and C# relative to initial 2014 survey).

 For me, with my Linux-and-infrastructure-software bias, the tipping point has been Ubuntu and Fedora successfully making the transition